 The 2022 Plan identifies many interventions that should be made along Lake Mallalieu’s shores or upstream in the Willow River watershed to help improve Lake Mallalieu’s water quality and aquatic habitat.

-Lake Mallalieu Dredging Info works to alert, inform, and engage all critical stakeholders and our larger community regarding the Lake Mallalieu Association Board's proposed dredging project in northeast Lake Mallalieu and the adjacent Willow River channels, so that all important interests regarding the public Lake Mallalieu and Willow River may be considered and taken into account.
+Lake Mallalieu Dredging Info works to alert, inform, and engage all critical stakeholders and our larger community regarding the Lake Mallalieu Association Board's proposed projects, so that all important interests regarding the public Lake Mallalieu and Willow River may be considered and taken into account.

 Lake Mallalieu Dredging Info is guided by the values of community engagement. social responsibility, and environmental stewardship,